khaledbouabdallah/llm_job_info_extraction_benchmark/README.md

 # LLM Job Extraction Benchmark

-A Small Benchmark comparing 6 models (1.7B to 14B qwen3 & Gemini Flash) on real job description parsing.
+A small benchmark comparing 6 models (1.7B to 14B Qwen3 & Gemini Flash) on real job description parsing.
 Dual-judge validation, bilingual testing (EN/FR).

-The goal is to test if relative small local models are capable of extracting information from real job posts while mainting the acruaccy of larger & cloud models.
+The goal is to test if relatively small local models are capable of extracting information from real job posts while maintaining the accuracy of larger & cloud models.

+**Note:** This is a small-scale experiment demonstrating what can be achieved with minimal prompt engineering.
+Further prompt refinement would likely improve results across all models.

 ---